jetstream-cloud/js2docs/docs/ui/exo/login.md

 <img src="/images/exo-add-alloc.png" alt="A screenshot showing the 'Add Allocation' button on the Exosphere home page" width="40%"/>

 The next screen will ask you to add your ACCESS account or select another login method (“Other Login Methods” button).
 “Other login methods” allows you to add an OpenStack account, which is not something most users can use with Jetstream2.
-Almost all users will use their access ACCESS account or any other credentials besides OpenStack and should select the “Add ACCESS Account” card and follow the instructions below.
+If you are unsure, select the “Add ACCESS Account” card and follow the instructions below.

 <img src="/images/exo-add-access-acct.png" alt="A screenshot showing the 'Add ACCESS account' button" width="50%"/>